| What is Partner Services? |

 | Can the health department make me tell them who my partners were? |

-If you are diagnosed with HIV or certain sexually transmitted diseases, Disclosure Assistance is a process by which your sex and/or needle sharing partners are notified that they may have been exposed to an infection and need to be tested.
+If you are diagnosed with HIV or certain sexually transmitted diseases, Partner Services is a process by which your sex and/or needle sharing partners are notified that they may have been exposed to an infection and offered testing.

 Anonymous Third Party Notification—a professional health counselor notifies your partners.
 You provide identifying and locating information only.
 Your name and identity are never shared with your partners.
 Most people choose this method as it is the only method that provides anonymity.